Wondertopes: Examples and questions

 The next two examples illustrate that Theorem~\ref{thm:maingeneral} does not generalize easily to the setting where the initial positive geometry is $(\PP^n, \poly)$ for $\poly$ a polyhedral complex instead of a polytope.

-\begin{eg} Let us consider blowing up the point $p$ at the intersection of three triangles illustrated in Figure \ref{fig:trianglecomplex}.
+\begin{eg} Consider the positive geometry consisting of the three triangles in $\PP^2(\RR)$ illustrated in Figure~\ref{fig:trianglecomplex}.
+Let us consider blowing up the point $p$.
 As in Example \ref{eg:triangle}, every normal direction (up to sign) to $p$ is present in at least one polygon, so that once again we have $E_{\geq 0 } = E(\RR) \cong \PP^1(\RR)$ and so $(E,E_{\geq 0})$ is not a positive geometry.

 In this example, every log resolution of our positive geometry is \emph{not} a positive geometry.
-Indeed, let $D$ be the union of the three lines through $p$, which is not a simple normal crossings divisor.
+Indeed, let $D$ be the union of the three lines through $p$, which is not a simple normal crossing divisor.
 By \cite[Proposition V.5.2]{hartshorne1977algebraic}, any log resolution of the pair $(\PP^2, D)$ must factor through the blow-up at $p$, which we have shown not to be a positive geometry.

 \end{eg}